 In order to understand the role of wires in orthodontics, let’s imagine that orthodontic treatment is like driving a car from Point A to Point B. The tooth is the car that needs to be moved from point A (crooked teeth) to point B (a beautiful smile).
 To have a smooth and easy trip, everything needs to be coordinated:

-- Tooth: The car: It moves from point A to B.
+Tooth: The car - it moves from point A to point B

-Wires: The engine of the car.
-It generates the force necessary to move the tooth.
+Wires: The engine of a car - it generates the force necessary to move the tooth